 Settings of levels

-Try to chose realistic values for the levels (not impractical high or low)
+Try to chose realistic values for the levels (not impractical high/low or outside the machine settings)

 Avoid impossible combinations of the levels with other factors in the experiment